Warren Towers: Gender segregation

 The facility opened before the introduction of coeducational housing at BU, and as such A and B Towers housed women, and C Tower men.
 This reflected the high female-to-male ratio, a statistic that BU is still known for today.
-Although the building is now coeducational, some floors remain exclusively female.
+Although the building is now coeducational, some floors remain exclusively male or female.
 When in use by the university's summer programs (Academy of Media Production, High School Honors, Summer Challenge, Upward Bound, Upward Bound Math Science, Visual Arts’ Summer Institute, Summer Theatre Institute, Program in Mathematics for Young Scientists), one tower is exclusively male, while a second is exclusively female.

 Layout

 Warren Towers, 18 stories in height, is the largest dormitory on the Boston University campus.
 Its three towers sit atop a four-story base structure.
 The first three floors (and a basement) are a university parking facility; the fourth floor contains the dorm's lobby, dining hall, and other amenities including study lounges and laundry rooms.

 Each of the tower's 14 residential floors house approximately 40 residents, including the Resident Assistant (RA).
 Most floors are divided into 18 doubles, four singles (including one for the RA), and a quad, though there are exceptions to this.
 For example, some floors in C Tower are home to faculty-in-residence, for whom small apartments have been created from the existing floor plan.
-Almost all floors have two shared bathrooms (one for each gender), though some single gender floors have a single bathroom.
+All floors have two shared bathrooms, with gender depending on the makeup of the floor.

 In addition, all floors have a common room, except floors 5A and 5B, where a small laundry room is provided, and floor 17 of tower B, which is a boiler room for the facility.
 Like other campus housing facilities throughout campus, some floors are designated for certain schools.
-For example, the 11th and 14th floors of C Tower house only communication students.
+For example, the 11th floor of C Tower house only communication students.

 Retail space

 Originally the building presented one long blank wall along the 700 block of Commonwealth Avenue, with the exception of the plate-glass entryway leading to the escalator banks.
 One of the initiatives undertaken early in the tenure of President John Silber was to carve retail space out of the building at street level, to generate income.
 Today retail establishments accessible at street-level include Bank of America and Citizens Bank ATMs, Subway, Basho Express, a Japanese fusion to-go restaurant, and a City Convenience store.
 A Taco Bell closed in April 2008.

-In the 1980s, retail tenants included Rumple's (a full-service restaurant; this space later became a Taco Bell); Nikki's sandwich shop (immediately west of the escalator entrance for the dormitory); and a Store 24 convenience store, which later converted to a university-owned "Campus Convenience" store.
+In the 1980s, retail tenants included Rumple's (a full-service restaurant; this space later became a Taco Bell); Nikki's sandwich shop (immediately west of the escalator entrance for the dormitory); and a Store 24 convenience store, which later converted to a university-owned "City Convenience" store.